top of page

 I love females with a universality and totality that has perplexed me since I was climbing trees and catching frogs.
 Casanova and Van Gogh were two sides of the same ego, in my book.
 I have fallen in love more times than I can count, though I have never been unfaithful, not even to a girlfriend.
 I admire men as if each were a father, a brother, a grandfather or a son to me.
 I have always treated them as such in my dealings.

 I revere animals and have felt easier in their company than among people but have never placed them above my own species.
 I spent much time alone with several dogs when growing up and they taught me many valuable lessons and some honourable codes of behaviour.
-I am Wolf Clan or Aniwaya in the Cherokee arrangement and there was a natural harmony between me and the canines.
+I am Wolf Clan or Aniwaya in the Cherokee arrangement and there is a natural harmony between me and canines.
 I felt like I really understood Mowgli when Jungle Book came to the movie theatres in Louisiana.
-Unlike him, I would have dropped everything to be with the little girl with the water jug and never would have looked back.
+Unlike him, I would have dropped everything to be with the little girl with the water jug and never have looked back to Baloo and Bagheera.

-I have wandered the streets of my birthplace Houston, Texas and wondered if I would live to see the sunrise.
+I have wandered the railroads of my birthplace Houston, Texas and wondered if I would live to see the sunrise.
 I have walked the highways of Japan and felt strangely at home.
 I have walked the diesel-choked streets of Athens and pondered that if this was the cradle of civilization, why somebody didn't wash that baby's blankets and empty it's overflowing ashtrays.
-I have traipsed through the volcanoes and jungles of Guatemala and have seen how genocide is justified by bananas, coffee and pineapples.
+I have traipsed through the volcanoes and jungles of Guatemala and have seen genocide "justified" by bananas, coffee and pineapples.

 I have been to the Philippine Archipelago and seen how three growing seasons per year, abundant minerals, fish, oil and timber are no guarantee of well being in this world.
 I have a soft spot for cowboys and for sailors.
 Cowboys are the same from Tierra del Fuego to the Chilcotin.
 One drinks yerba maté from a gourd and one drinks coffee from an enamel mug but both live by the same code and it is a good one.
 Any working sailor knows more about world politics and sociology than a dozen politicians.
 In addition to this, he can fix 80% of his problems with a knife and a length of rope.

-I married outside my "race" twice and if the theory of the land bridge migration from Asia is true, then I have reunited my Cherokee genes with their Asian forebears and spiced them up with some German schnapps, Swedish mead, Irish whisky and Welsh ale along the way out from Africa.
-I taught my boys that ass-holes come in all colours and pray to many different gods.
-I remember that when I was a child, the dogs we had that were mixed-breed were always the smartest and the healthiest.
+I married outside my "race" twice and thus mingled my Cherokee, Germanic, Nordic, and Celtic genes with Asian and Malay genes, a long way out from Africa.
+I taught my beautiful boys that assholes come in all colours and pray to many different deities.
+I remember noticing when I was a child, that the mixed-breed dogs we had were always the smartest and the healthiest.

 Now I have a young cat.
 It is the first time since I was in my twenties that I have had one.
 He's from the reserve in T'it'qet and we call him Dusty Bones.
 He has taught me much.
 Foremost is this: If you are trying to do something and someone stops you, try again.
 Do this three times.
 After that don't be stupid and persist.
 It obviously won't work.
 Wait, nay, abide awhile and when the antagonist is distracted try again.
 If you are thwarted yet again, register your discontent with a little snarl and stomp off with your dignity and free spirit intact.
 Act as if you can care less about whatever it was for the remainder of the day and first thing in the morning, have at it again.